notesforgrowth/notesforgrowth.github.io/_posts/2018-11-02-Lean-Canvas.md

 title: Running Lean
 author: Monty Hammontree
 ---
 One of the most common Lean/Agile software development principles that I've seen paraphrased is to, "value conversation over documentation".
-I love the quote from Ash, early in the book, that the "true purpose" of a business plan lies in, "…facilitating conversations with people other than yourself".
+I love the quote from Ash, early in the book, that the "true purpose" of a business plan lies in:
+>"…facilitating conversations with people other than yourself".

 He continually weaves this point throughout his book by emphasizing that one of the primary purposes of his one-page "Lean Canvas" template is to spark conversation.

 He extolls the following three virtues of adopting a one page business model format.